 Mei Lum is the 5th-generation owner of Wing on Wo & Co, the founder and director of the The W.O.W.
 Project, and one of the leading voices for placekeeping in New York’s Chinatown.
 In 2017, Lum was recognized as an emerging voice in the Asian and Pacific American community by NBC Asian America.
 She received the 2019 Community Builder Award from OCA Asian Pacific American Advocates and the Rubinger Community Fellowship from the Local Initiatives Support Corporation.
 In 2020, she became a Civic Practice Partnership Artist in Residence at the Metropolitan Museum of Art in New York City.

-Events & programs at the museum are made possible by our members and community.
+Events and programs at the museum are made possible by our members and community.
 For more information, or to suggest a program, contact us.

 Bring Some Culture to Your Inbox